AichaAbbad/assignment_1_rt2/README.md

-# Repository Name: assignment 01 | Research Track 02
+# Assignment 01 | Research Track 02

 The main objective of this work is to generate HTML documentation for three Python scripts: `node_a.py`, `node_b.py`, and `node_c.py`. using Sphinx.
 ------------------------------------------

 Student : Aicha Manar ABBAD

 Student ID : S5565902

 ------------------------------------------

 ## Getting Started